Aston Villa FC

 By Martin Wahl

-The Aston Villa crest is distinguished by the yellow lion drawing, "The Rampant Lion of Scotland".
+The Aston Villa crest is distinguished by the yellow lion drawing, "The Rampant Lion of Scotland" (left image).
 The lion has no obvious link to the club, instead it symbolizes the club's values in form of bravery and strength.
-Besides the “AVFC” initials for Aston Villa Football Club the lower part has also the word “Prepared” which has been a traditional motto.
+Besides the “AVFC” initials for Aston Villa Football Club the lower part has also the word “Prepared” which has been a traditional motto (the motto has been removed in a new version with the initials and lion image slightly increased).
+Over the years, several badges has been in use, for example one in round shape (right image).

 Premier League record